Trump defies virus rules as ‘peaceful protest’ rallies grow

 But images of thousands of maskless supporters standing shoulder to shoulder remain jarring in a country where sports are still played in empty arenas and concerts have been largely banned.
 That’s especially true for those who have lost loved ones or spent months isolating at home and worry that rallies will further spread infection, undermining hard-fought progress.
 An indoor rally that Trump held in Tulsa, Oklahoma, in June was blamed for a surge of virus infections there.

-“President Trump believes that people can make their own decisions,” about whether to attend a rally, Jared Kushner, the president’s senior adviser and son-in-law said Tuesday on NBC’s “Today” when questioned about the message indoor campaign rallies are sending.

 Trump held an indoor rally at the Xtreme Manufacturing facility in Henderson, Nevada, on Sunday night.
-The state restricts gatherings to 50 people — based on White House reopening guidelines —- but thousands of supporters packed into the warehouse nonetheless.
-Few people wore masks.
+The state restricts gatherings to 50 people — based on White House reopening guidelines —- but thousands of supporters packed into the warehouse space nonetheless.
+Relatively few people wore masks.

 “This is an insult to every Nevadan who has followed the directives, made sacrifices, and put their neighbors before themselves,” said Nevada Gov. Steve Sisolak, a Democrat.